 The pompadour is a stylish way to keep your curly hair in check.
 While the sides and back of the head are maintained tapered and short, the hair up top is kept significantly longer.
-If you have naturally wavy hair, use a little product to define individual strands.
+If you have naturally wavy asian hair, use a little product to define individual strands.
 If your hair is on the sleeker side, a curling iron will help you achieve this look.
 With the right product, the style has the potential to last until your next wash.

 8. Disconnected Undercut

 The disconnected undercut is distinguished by a sharp contrast in length.
 While the crown is kept long, the sides and back of the head are almost completely shaved off, revealing much of the scalp.
-The success of this look relies on the amount of volume in your top hair, which is why this style works best for men with a thick head of hair.
-Try waves or curls for a more beachy vibe.
+The success of this look relies on the amount of volume in your top hair, which is why this style works best for Asian men’s hair due to the thickness of the locks.

 9. Caesar Cut

 10. Side Part

 A side part is sure to up the level of sophistication of your look.
 To complement business attire, part your hair on either side of your head, just above your temple.
 Then use a comb and a light gel or pomade to put your strands into place.
 If you have longer hair, consider using a bit of hairspray as opposed to a gel, clay, or wax, which may leave your hair looking greasy.